-Payments under the Cardinal PPA escalate in accordance with the direct customer rate ("DCR") calculated by OEFC from time to time.
-The DCR is an index rate that is used to calculate the rate payable by OEFC under PPAs with various non-utility generators of electricity ("NUGs") including the Cardinal PPA.
-The DCR is designed to represent the fully-delivered cost of uninterruptible power at 100% load factor to Ontario's wholesale market participant industrial customers.
-Under the Cardinal PPA, the monthly payments for electricity delivered are equal to the sum of the amount of electricity delivered each month, multiplied separately by each of the "Energy A" and "Energy B" rates.
+Payments under the Cardinal PPA were designed to escalate in accordance with the direct customer rate ("DCR") calculated by Ontario Hydro from time to time.
+The DCR was an index rate that was used to calculate the rate payable by Ontario Hydro under PPAs with various non-utility generators of electricity ("NUGs"), including the Cardinal PPA.
+The DCR was designed to represent the fully-delivered cost of uninterruptible power to certain wholesale industrial customers.
+Under the Cardinal PPA, the monthly payments for electricity delivered are equal to the sum of the amount of electricity delivered each month, multiplied separately by each of the "Energy A" and "Energy B" rates, as set out in the Cardinal PPA.
 The "Energy A" rate increases each year by the greater of: (i) 4% and (ii) the cumulative percentage increase in the DCR since 1992, being the base year under the Cardinal PPA (the "DCR escalator").
 The "Energy B" rate increases each year by the greater of: (i) 0% and (ii) the DCR escalator.
 Capacity payments are based on the monthly amount of energy delivered during On-peak Hours, to a maximum of the Target Quantities and increase each year by the greater of: (i) 0% and (ii) the DCR escalator.